Guiding Principals

 Avoiding AI as a Search Engine

-If I do run across a situation in which a conversational response is preferable for some reason to just parsing search results manually, I’ll turn to a hybrid approach using my Open WebUI and SearXNG services.
-The Open WebUI service has the ability to integrate directly with SearXNG, and as a user I can activate the tool at the prompt input to perform a web search to retrieve answers.
-It will then generate a search query based on my input, send that query to my SearXNG service, generate embeddings from the results, and then use the embeddings to fine the most relevant results to answer the question, and finally output the answer along with citations from the sites it actually used to generate the response.
+If I do run across a situation where a conversational response is preferable to parsing search results manually, I’ll turn to a hybrid approach using my Open WebUI and SearXNG services.
+Open WebUI integrates directly with SearXNG, I activate the tool at the prompt, it generates a search query, sends it to SearXNG, pulls the most relevant results, and outputs an answer with citations from the actual sites it used.
+That’s a workflow I can trust.

 Avoiding Autogenerated Notes and Content

 As mentioned in the Note Creation and Connection section, I consciously avoid relying on AI to auto-generate notes or content.
-The process of note-taking is invaluable not just for information retention, but for fostering a deeper understanding and internalization of ideas.
+The process of note-taking is invaluable not just for information retention, but for building actual understanding.
 The whole point of my pkm is for me to connect ideas together and fortify new knowledge by linking it to things I’m already familiar with.
-When AI generates notes automatically, it strips away the personal engagement and cognitive effort that are crucial to making meaningful connections.
-For me, creating notes is an integral part of the intellectual journey, transforming passive consumption into active intentional learning.
+When AI generates notes automatically, it strips away the personal engagement and cognitive effort that go into making meaningful connections.

-In essence, avoiding autogenerated notes and content is fundamentally about maintaining control over my intellectual development.
-It’s about ensuring that each piece of written material, whether a brief note or an extensive article, bears the mark of my thought process and insight.
-By steering clear of shortcuts that remove me from the equation, I uphold the integrity of my knowledge-building practices and ensure a richer, more rewarding learning experience.
+Avoiding autogenerated notes is about maintaining control over my intellectual development.
+Each piece of written material, whether a brief note or an extensive article, should bear the mark of my thought process.
+Shortcuts that remove me from the equation undermine the whole thing.

 Avoiding Copilot-Style Assistance